nuriel77/goshimmer-playbook/README.md

 # Donations

+To create, test and maintain this playbook requires many hours of work and resources.
+This is done wholeheartedly for the IOTA community.

-If you liked this playbook, and would like to leave a donation you can use this IOTA address:
+If you liked this project and would like to leave a donation you can use this IOTA address:

 ```
 JFYIHZQOPCRSLKIYHTWRSIR9RZELTZKHNZFHGWXAPCQIEBNJSZFIWMSBGAPDKZZGFNTAHBLGNPRRQIZHDFNPQPPWGC
 ```